skumaran141989/PhoneNumberWordConvertor/README.md

-This is a CLI based java application which will convert the given list of phone numbers into word representation.
+This is a CLI based java application which will convert the given list of phone numbers into alpha-numeric representation.

 Application execution requirements:
  JRE 1.8